zhdk/tpf-client/README.md

 JACK-aware DAW like [Ardour](https://ardour.org/) or an external mixing desk. tpf-client's layout is configurable.
 The maximum of channels per peer and also the number of peer slots can be adjusted so that different needs are covered.
+It supports streaming in PCM and OPUS and the formats are also configurable.

 You can download the client from: